DasGermanPhysicist/LinkLabsKnowledgeBase/Partner_FAQ.md

 - **Cellular**: Long-range communication and backup positioning
 - **BLE**: Short-range sensor integration and high-precision tracking

-**Q: What makes AirFinder suitable for election security applications?**
+**Q: What makes AirFinder suitable for various industry verticals?**

-> [!vote] Election-Specific Capabilities
+> [!industry] Multi-Vertical Capabilities
-> AirFinder offers specialized features designed specifically for election security requirements.
+> AirFinder offers specialized features designed for various industry verticals and their specific requirements.

-A: AirFinder offers several election-specific capabilities that make it ideal for election security:
+A: AirFinder offers several capabilities that make it ideal across multiple verticals:

-- **Real-time Monitoring**: Continuous tracking of ballot boxes, voting machines, and sensitive materials
+- **Real-time Monitoring**: Continuous tracking of critical assets, equipment, and sensitive materials
 - **Tamper Detection**: Integrated sensors detect unauthorized access and tampering attempts
 - **Chain of Custody**: Complete audit trails for all asset movements and access events
 - **Secure Communication**: Encrypted data transmission and storage meeting security standards
-- **Compliance Ready**: Built-in compliance with election security standards and regulations
+- **Compliance Ready**: Built-in compliance with industry-specific standards and regulations

 **Q: How long does it take to deploy an AirFinder solution?**